flokosiol/kirby-translations/README.md

 ## Please notice

-There's a [known issue](https://github.com/getkirby/panel/issues/910), where the state of a checkbox isn't displayed properly.
-There might be a fix for [Kirby 2.4](https://github.com/getkirby/panel/milestone/6).
+There was a [known issue](https://github.com/getkirby/panel/issues/910) for Kirby 2.3.x, where the state of a checkbox isn't displayed properly.
+This was fixed for Kirby 2.4.

-Since **version 0.3** Kirby Translations comes as **plugin**, not as a field.
+As of **version 0.3** Kirby Translations comes as **plugin**, not as a field.
 Keep that in mind if you are updating from a previous version.

 ## Preview